angulardart/site-angulardart/src/angular/guide/server-communication.md

 ### 3. Cope with out-of-order responses

 The user enters *angular*, pauses, clears the search box, and enters *http*.
-The application issues two search requests, one for *angular* and one for *http*.
+The app issues two search requests, one for *angular* and one for *http*.

 Which response arrives first?
 It's unpredictable.
 When there are multiple requests in-flight, the app should present the responses